AlisAquilae/Academia/content/Notes/Lecture Notes/River Flow and Morphology/RFM Lecture 9.md

 ---
 # Equilibrium dimensions
 How large are the dunes?
-This is an important question for navigatio and flood risk
+This is an important question for navigation and flood risk

 Dune length $\lambda$ and dune height $\Delta$.

 There are several empirical relations (dune height predictors) between dune length or height and water depth or transport stage

 Transport stage is shield stress divided by the critical shield number.

+---
+# Flow resistance
+Dunes are major sources of flow resistance because of the turbulent wake that extracts energy from the flow.

+We would like to calculate how much dunes contribute to total drag and therefore to water depth.
+If drag force increases, you need a larger gravitation force to still push the flow down the river and push against the friction force.

+$\tau_0 = \rho g aS_0$